tianshang486/mysql/intl.en-US/Product Introduction/Product specifications/Primary instance types.md

 ## FAQ

-Q: Why does an entry-level RDS instance support a larger maximum number of connections and deliver higher IOPS than an enterprise-level RDS instance when the same CPU cores and memory capacity are used?
+Why does an entry-level RDS instance support a larger maximum number of connections and deliver higher IOPS than an enterprise-level RDS instance when the instances have the same CPU cores and memory capacity?

-A: An entry-level RDS instance belongs to the shared or general-purpose instance family, whereas an enterprise-level RDS instance belongs to the dedicated instance family.
+The entry-level RDS instance belongs to the shared or general-purpose instance family, whereas the enterprise-level RDS instance belongs to the dedicated instance family.
 The shared and general-purpose instance families reuse CPU resources.
-This allows an entry-level RDS instance to support a larger maximum number of connections and deliver higher IOPS.
-However, the dedicated instance family occupies more exclusive CPU and memory resources.
-This allows an enterprise-level RDS instance to run more stably.
+This allows the entry-level RDS instance to support a larger maximum number of connections and deliver higher IOPS.
+However, the dedicated instance family uses exclusive CPU and memory resources.
+This allows the enterprise-level RDS instance to run more stably.
 For more information, see [Instance families](/intl.en-US/Product Introduction/Product specifications/Instance families.md).